apify/actor-scraper/cheerio-scraper/README.md

 - ##### **`$: Function`**

-  An instance of the Cheerio module, the `selector` searches within the `context` scope, which searches within the `root` scope.
-The `selector` and `context` can be a string expression, DOM Element, array of DOM elements, or a `cheerio` object.
-Meanwhile, the `root` is typically the HTML document string.
+  A reference to the [Cheerio](https://cheerio.js.org/) module's function representing the root scope of the DOM of the current HTML page.

-  This selector method is the starting point for traversing and manipulating the document.
-Like with `jQuery`, it is the primary method for selecting elements in the document, but unlike jQuery it is built on top of the [`css-select`](https://www.npmjs.com/package/css-select) library, which implements most of the [`Sizzle`](https://github.com/jquery/sizzle/wiki) selectors.
+  This function is the starting point for traversing and manipulating the DOM document.
+  Like with [jQuery](https://jquery.com/), it is the primary method for selecting elements in the document, but unlike jQuery it is built on top of the [`css-select`](https://www.npmjs.com/package/css-select) library, which implements most of the [`Sizzle`](https://github.com/jquery/sizzle/wiki) selectors.

-  For more information, see the [`Selectors`](https://github.com/cheeriojs/cheerio/#selectors) section in the Cheerio documentation.
+  For more information, see the [Cheerio](https://cheerio.js.org/) documentation.

   Example:
   ```html